Monetary conditions index

 In macroeconomics, a monetary conditions index (MCI) is an index number calculated from a linear combination of a small number of economy-wide financial variables deemed relevant for monetary policy.
 These variables always include a short-run interest rate and an exchange rate.

 An MCI may also serve as a day-to-day operating target for the conduct of monetary policy, especially in small open economies.

+History

-Central banks compute MCIs, with the Bank of Canada being the first to do so, beginning in the early 1990s.
+The Central banks compute MCIs, with the Bank of Canada being the first to do so, beginning in the early 1990s.

+Calculation

 The MCI begins with a simple model of the determinants of aggregate demand in an open economy, which include variables such as the real exchange rate as well as the real interest rate.
 Moreover, monetary policy is assumed to have a significant effect on these variables, especially in the short run.
 Hence a linear combination of these variables can measure the effect of monetary policy on aggregate demand.
 Since the MCI is a function of the real exchange rate, the MCI is influenced by events such as terms of trade shocks, and changes in business and consumer confidence, which do not necessarily affect interest rates.

 Let aggregate demand take the following simple form: